 “What is cancer screening?”

-Population cancer screening, such as screening mammograms and Faecal Occult Blood Tests (home bowel cancer screening kits), are excellent methods for finding early cancer in people who are not experiencing any symptoms.
-Cancer Council Tasmania encourages people to participate in all population screening that they are eligible for, each time that they are eligible.
+Population cancer screening such as the National Cervical Screening Program, BreastScreen Australia (mammograms) and the National Bowel Cancer Screening Program (home bowel cancer screening kits), are excellent methods for detecting early cancer in people who are not currently experiencing any symptoms.
+Cancer Council Tasmania encourages people to participate in all cancer screenings that they are eligible for, each time that they are eligible.

 It is important to note that cancer screening does not replace the need to be aware of early cancer symptoms and changes to your body.
 Likewise, a recent or upcoming screening test does not override the need to discuss any unusual symptoms with your doctor.